MicahElliott/clojure-docs-peek/README.md

-# Clojure-Docs Peek
+# Clojure-Docs Peek (CDP)

 A simple popup to show colorized docstrings above point, for _any_ function and resolved namespace.
+Also shows some basic summary statistics for functions and namespaces.

 ![Non-local function (showing namespace) with see-also](./img/cdp2.png "Non-local function (showing namespace) with see-also")

 <sub>_**Caption:** Point sitting on non-local function, showing
-colorized and resolved namespace, funtion name, parameters, docstring, and optional see-alsos._</sub>
+colorized and resolved namespace, function name, parameters, docstring, and optional see-alsos._</sub>

 You can see in the screenshots that the gray box is